nicholasmr/specfab/docs/cpo-representation.md

 CPOs are represented by the distribution(s) of crystallographic axes in orientation space, $S^2$.
 <br>
-Supported grain symmetry groups are
+Supported grain symmetry groups for modelling [CPO evolution](cpo-dynamics.md) are

 | Grain symmetry | CPO components | Interpretation |
 | --- | --- | --- |